 - Trust WHO: Dis-/simulation, dissemination, and mis-/trust (Luhmann, 2013, p.13).

 - The Great Reset: The role of simulations in “resetting our future state” (WEF, 2020).

 - Simulation, speculation, and abduction: Truth and inference in the age of big data and the digital transformation of theories (Deacon et al., 2018; Kitchin, 2014; Roth et al., 2019a; 2019b).

 - Simulation and gamification: How is learning organised in real-life simulation studies?
 What are tipping points when simulations feel or turn real?

 - Prospects and limitations of the use of simulations for understanding, visioning, and forecasting the complex post-coronavirus world.

 Manuscript submission is open from 01 October 2020 to 30 June 2021.
 Manuscripts must constitute original research and comply with the Futures author guidelines.
 In the online system please ensure you submit your paper within Manuscript Type: ‘Virtual Special Issue: Simulation and Dissimulation’.
 Once accepted, articles submitted to our virtual special issue are published in a regular issue of Futures.
 Simultaneously, each accepted manuscript is added to the virtual special issue, which is gradually built up as individual manuscripts are published online in Futures.
 The advantage of this procedure is that it speeds up the publication of individual articles.

-This virtual special issue is supported by members and convenors of dedicated tracks at the EURAM 2021 conference in Montréal, the International Social Theory Consortium, and the Niklas Luhmann Conference series at the Inter-University Center Dubrovnik.
+This virtual special issue is supported by members and convenors of the 14-02 and 12-03 tracks at the EURAM 2021 Conference in Montréal, the International Social Theory Consortium, and the Niklas Luhmann Conference series at the Inter-University Center Dubrovnik.
 Membership or participation in these networks or events is not a prerequisite for contributions to this virtual special issue.

 See the CFP on the official journal website.